AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 only existing customers
 -->

+>[!NOTE]
+>
+>[!DNL Campaign v8 web] is currently in Alpha version.
+Access is restricted to a small set of Alpha customers.
+Please be aware that both product interface, capabilities and usage flows can change without notice.

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

 In addition to all the existing features available with the console, we've built a web interface for practionners which offers an integrated, intuitive and consistent user experience.
 This modern web-based UI is currently only available to Alpha customers with the following capabilities: